-Figure 4-14: Marker List panel
+Figure 4-14: Marker List panel with options to Import from or export to a list file

-Hint: Markers can be used to determine the exact layback during post-processing, since they represent mag anomalies rather than specific coordinates.
-If the same anomaly is encountered on two or more adjacent survey lines with opposite headings, placing markers on the actual magnetic anomalies in profile view will reveal the location of anomaly peaks on the GeoPlot.
-If an offset between markers is seen on the map, offset may indicate a slight error in layback.
+Hint: Markers can be used to determine the exact layback during post-processing, since they represent specific events or mag anomalies rather than specific locations.
+If the same anomaly is encountered on two or more adjacent survey lines with opposite headings, placing markers on the actual magnetic anomalies in profile view will reveal the associated geolocations of anomaly peaks on the GeoPlot.
+If an offset between markers is seen on the map, this offset may indicate a slight error in layback.
 Correcting this layback error will improve the data quality and anomaly alignment on the map view.